 “Rental sustainability is important to both the landlord and the retailers and is an important consideration in our lease discussions,” Frasers Property told TODAY.

-He added that he expects prime suburban commercial space to continue to attract good rental demand and that rentall prices because these spaces should remain competitive.
+He added that he expects prime suburban commercial space to continue to attract good rental demand and that rental prices should remain competitive.

 “We will continue to work with our tenant community to create a mix of tenants that meets the needs of our community and provides an exciting shopping experience,” he added.

-For Mr. Lim, the former owner of a fish soup shop, will pass the bakery business was a way to cut costs and “Covid-proof” his business by relying more on online sales.
+For Mr. Lim, the former owner of a fish soup shop, passing the bakery business was a way to cut costs and “Covid-proof” his business by relying more on online sales.

 The shop owner space where his bakery stalls had reduced the monthly rent from S$2,700 to S$1,300 last October for a year.